joshhubert-dsp/reserve-it/README.md

 ![form page](form-page.png)

-If you have multiple resources to reserve, it automatically makse the root endpoint a home page for navigating between them:
+If you have multiple resources to reserve, it automatically makes the root endpoint a home page for navigating between them:
 ![home page](home-page.png)